-Qi Tian Da Sheng is called down.
+Qi Tian Da Sheng is invited.
 He pays respects at each of the altars, then prepares talismans for the ritual.

-After that, he ?cleanses? each side of the bridge, by striking the cleansing whip, throwing rice, and spitting water.
-At the start, middle and end of the bridge, he whips the ground and cuts his back (start and middle) and hits his back with nails (end).
+After that, he “cleanses” each side of the bridge, by striking the cleansing whip, throwing rice, and spitting water.
+At the start, middle and end of the bridge, he whips the ground and cuts his back with the sword (start and middle) and hits his back with the ball with nails (end).
 Each time, he spits talisman water on the knife or ball of nails.
-After a number of cuts Ah Xiang stops him with a flag.
+After a number of strikes, Ah Xiang stops him with a flag.
 The wounds are covered with a talisman.

 For the second part of the ritual, the devotees line up with joss sticks, a stack of joss paper and talisman paper.
 One by one, they stand in front of Qi Tian Da Sheng.
-He spits water at them, whips the floor, and then waves the joss stick and book over them.
-After that the devotees goes to Tian Gong’s altar to pray.
+He sprays water at them, cracks the whip, and then waves the joss stick and incense paper over them.
+After that the devotees goes to the Jade Emperor’s altar to pray.

-Interestingly, some devotees bring t-shirts in replacement for people who cannot be physically there to be ?blessed?.
+Interestingly, some devotees bring clothing for people who cannot be physically there to be blessed.

 Guan Yin arrives after the spirit medium sits down in the chair.
 After getting into costume, she pays respects at each altar, then crosses the bridge.
 She waits at the end of the bridge.

-Once on the other side, Guan Yin stamps the back of the devotee’s t-shirts.
+Once on the other side, Guan Yin stamps the back of the devotee’s t-shirts with the seal.
 If the person is not there, the shirt is laid out on the back of the spirit medium’s chair to be stamped.